cinnData/MLearning/Lectures/[ML-06] Decision trees.md

 ### Feature importance

 One of the advantages of decision tree models is that it is very easy to get a report on **feature importance**.
 The importance of a feature is computed as the proportion of impurity decrease (either a mean sum of squares or a Gini value) brought by that feature.
-In scikit-learn, the attribute `feature_importances_` is a 1D array containing importance values for all the features.
+In scikit-learn, the attribute `.feature_importances_` is a 1D array containing importance values for all the features.
 A zero value signals a feature that has not used in the tree.
 For the tree of Figure 1, this is would be obtained as follows.

 ```
 reg.feature_importances_